In this section we cover;

 Always thoroughly rinse your cup after washing ensure there is no residue left on the cup.

-No, at this point in time we do not have disposable wipes.
+No, at this point in time we do not manufacture disposable wipes.
 Residue left on the cup after wiping can cause some people to experience skin sensitivity.
-Disposable wipes are often flushed and even so called ‘flushable’ wipes continue to be the cause of many plumbing and waterway issues.
+Disposable wipes are often flushed and even so-called ‘flushable’ wipes continue to be the cause of many plumbing and waterway issues.
 Individual packaging of these products also generates extra disposable waste.

-We are keen to improving our product offering but will only do so if the product doesn’t put our customers’ health at risk and leave a negative impact on the environment.
+We are keen to improve our product offering but will only do so if the product doesn’t put our customers’ health at risk and leave a negative impact on the environment.

 For the most part, wiping out your cup with toilet paper or rinsing it with bottled water will suffice until your cup can be properly cleaned with running water in the shower or sink.